projectara/greybus-spec/source/hardware_model.rst

 The TIME_SYNCING Lifecycle State represents the Interface state as the frame-time is being synchronized to an Interface from the SVC.
-For the duration of the TIME_SYNCING state it is not valid to generate a :ref:`WAKE Pulse <glossary-wake-pulse>` to an Interface.
+For the duration of the TIME_SYNCING state it is not valid to generate a :term:`WAKE Pulse` to an Interface.

 A Greybus Operation :ref:`TimeSync Wake Pins Acquire Operation
 <svc-timesync-wake-pins-acquire>` is responsible for
 transitioning an Interface into the TIME_SYNCING state.

-Once an Interface has entered the TIME_SYNCING state it will wait for the SVC to generate a known number of :ref:`TimeSync Pulses
+Once an Interface has entered the TIME_SYNCING state it will wait for the SVC to generate a known number of :term:`TimeSync Pulse`\s.
-<glossary-timesync-pulse>`.
-The Interface will have been informed of
-how many :ref:`TimeSync Pulses <glossary-timesync-pulse>` to expect emanating from the SVC and shall mark the local time of the incoming :ref:`TimeSync Pulse <glossary-timesync-pulse>` on the rising-edge of the :ref:`TimeSync Pulse <glossary-timesync-pulse>`.
+The Interface will have been informed of how many :term:`TimeSync Pulse`\s to expect emanating from the SVC and shall mark the local time of the incoming :term:`TimeSync Pulse` on the rising-edge of the :term:`TimeSync Pulse`.

 The :ref:`Greybus SVC TimeSync Wake Pins Release Operation
 <svc-timesync-wake-pins-release>` is responsible for